kgateway-dev/kgateway/docs/content/guides/gloo_federation/service_failover.md

 The service creates an externally addressable way of communicating with the Gloo instance in question.
 This service may look different for different setups, in our example it is a LoadBalancer service on the specified port.
 If you are using clusters built with kind, you will need to use a NodePort service.
 Gloo Federation will automatically discover all external addresses for any Gloo instance.

 {{% notice note %}}
-The gateway and service below will be created by setting the helm value for Gloo when installing:
+The gateway and service below can also be created by setting the helm value for Gloo when installing:
 `gatewayProxies.NAME.failover.enabled=true`.
 {{% /notice %}}